Ciudad Quesada, Alicante

-Ciudad Quesada is a district in the municipality of Rojales in the Province of Alicante, Spain.
-It has a population of 16,583 people (INE 2013).
+Ciudad Quesada is an urbanisation in the municipality of Rojales in the Province of Alicante, Spain.
+It has a population of 11, 622 people (INE 2024).

-It is located in the southern area of Rojales, 6 km from Mediterranean sea.
-Justo Quesada, a Spanish entrepreneur, started the city in the 1970s and it is now considered to be a Spanish town with its own town hall.
+It is located in the southern area of Rojales, 6km from the Mediterranean sea.
+Justo Quesada, a Spanish entrepreneur, started the city in the 1970s and it is now considered to be a Spanish town with its own sub town hall.

+The Quesada companies declared bankruptcy in 2015 with debts of over 100 million Euros.

 Ciudad Quesada also has a Norwegian school called Den Norske Skolen I Rojales (DNSR).